Skip to main content

 Previous Ranking: 1

-How would you rank these college basketball freshmen for the 2023-2024 season?
+How would you rank these college basketball freshmen so far into the 2024-2025 season as we enter March Madness?
 Rank below to be added in the NCAA Power Rankings.

 Leave a comment